the-lockedcraft-legacy-organization/ParamnesticCure/README.md

   1. Players could obtain creative mode within the context of a survival world.
   2. As griefing was prohibited by the rules, a block-logger was needed for enforcement.
   - RestrictedCreative was used to accomplish `i` and CoreProtect was used to accomplish `ii`
-- RC is a limiter plugin and CO is a logger plugin; the two are not compatible.
+- RC is a limiter plugin and CO is a logger plugin; the two were not compatible.
   - This plugin was created to fix that incompatibility.

 **NOTE: AS THIS WAS MADE FOR A TEMPORARY PROJECT, SUPPORT BEYOND 1.17 IS NOT GUARANTEED**